Gain Real-World Experience: Gain hands-on experience in the classroom and through paid work opportunities like internships and co-op.

 Co-ops and internships take your knowledge and turn it into know-how.
 Co-op in the College of Art and Design provides hands-on experience that enables you to apply your artistic capabilities in dynamic professional settings while you make valuable connections between classwork and real-world applications.

-Photojournalism Internships: Students apply for internships as photographers, videographers, editors, and producers with some of the nation’s most respected digital and print publications, as well as other types of organizations.
-Visual storytelling is central in a rapidly evolving world and the types of positions for which our students apply continues to expand dramatically.
-In these positions, students work collaboratively and have the opportunity to learn from leading industry professionals.
-Students receive assistance from their professors, as well as from the Office of Career Services and Cooperative Education, in identifying and applying for internships.
-Internships provide real-world work experience, which is an invaluable part of students’ educational experience.
+Fine Art Photography Internships: Students apply for internships with some of the nation’s most respected galleries, museums, artists and workshop providers.
+They work behind the camera in editorial, commercial, and studio environments and have the opportunity to learn from photographers, picture editors, art directors, curators and other professionals.
+Students receive assistance from their professors and from the Office of Career Services and Cooperative Education in identifying and applying for internships.
+Internships provide real-world work experience, which is an invaluable part of our student's educational experience.

 Creative Industry Days